madlogmay/adoxographical_demiurge/cool_words.md

 Instauration (in-staw-REY-shən) noun: Latin, 17th centuryDefinition: The action of restoring or renewing something.

 Sough (səf) noun: Middle English, 14th century Definition: A moaning, whistling, or rushing sound as made by the wind in the trees or the sea.

+pyrrhic noun:pyr·​rhic ˈpir-ik : a metrical foot consisting of two short or unaccented syllables adjective Pyr·​rhic ˈpir-ik : achieved at excessive cost also : costly to the point of negating or outweighing expected benefits